What Are the 5 Stages of ADHD and How Do They Impact Life?

 ”Is this really me?”

 As the adrenaline from the diagnosis wears off, doubt can creep in.
-Some individuals begin to question whether the label fits, or if the diagnosis is just another excuse.
-They may worry about what others will think or feel overwhelmed by the implications.
+Some people begin to question whether the label fits.
+Others worry about what people will think or feel overwhelmed by the implications.

 This stage can bring a sense of identity disruption.
 People may wrestle with reconciling who they thought they were with the new understanding of their neurotype.
-It’s common to cycle between acceptance and resistance during this time.
+Cycling between acceptance and resistance during this time is common.

 Stage 3: Anger, Frustration, and Bargaining